Brehana/raytracing_in_a_weekend/README.md

 This is a primitive API for raytracing, but forms a solid foundation for a more robust 3D rendering program.
 Currently, this program defines polygons (see "hittable.h") and places them in a collection forming the "world".
 This world is then rendered using a camera (see "camera.h") that can be positioned using a Vector3 position.
-Both of these tasks are completed in main, and the output is redirected to a .ppm file using a windows .bat script.
+Both of these tasks are completed in main.cpp, and the output is redirected to a .ppm file using a windows .bat script.

 To start printing spheres...